Terrento/spring-portfolio/README.md

-20/09/2023 commit:
+21/09/2023 commit:

-Doing the basic framework for records and connecting the program to the SQL server
+Actually implementing the server properly and having a get and post method.

+Still not sure if I'll use Thymeleaf or not.